arvigeus/AZ-204/Learning Path/App Service.md

 The free **App Service managed certificate** and the **App Service certificate** already satisfy the requirements of App Service.
 If you want to use a private certificate in App Service, your certificate must meet the following requirements:

 - Exported as a password-protected PFX file, encrypted using triple DES.
-- Contains private key at least 2048 bits long
+- Contains private key at least 2048 bits long.
-- Contains all intermediate certificates in the certificate chain
+- Contains all intermediate certificates and the root certificate in the certificate chain.

 To secure a custom domain in a TLS binding, the certificate has other requirements: